 Our top recommendations

 Montezuma and Saint Teresa: Our favourite beach locations had to be Montezuma and Saint Teresa both located at the bottom of the Nicoya Peninsula on the Pacific coast.
-It is a bus – ferry – bus ride from San Jose but its defintey worth the journey.
-In total we spend a week at each location and found it to be great place to relax.
-We posted about them previously here.
+It is a bus – ferry – bus ride from San Jose but it is worth the journey.
+In total we spend a week at each location and found it to be great place to relax, we even got to see baby turtles.
+See our full blog post on these locations here.
 The beaches are about an hour apart so it is easy to visit both when in the area.

 Manuel Antonio National Park: Manuel Antonio might be the most expensive place in Costa Rica but the access to wildlife makes up for the cost.
 The amount of wildlife contained within this small National Park is amazing.
 We saw a lot of monkeys, more than we have seen anywhere else so far on our trip!
 If you want to see wildlife and are short on time this is the place to visit.
 We wrote about our visit to Manuel Antonio here.